by Nebula Haze

 I’ve tried a few different methods for storing marijuana over the years, and today I want to share what has and hasn’t worked for me!

 Properly Stored Weed Looks Full and Sparkly, with at Least a Little Color Left

 (Marijuana buds are often green with orange hairs, but sometimes you’ll see other colors like purple or pink)

 Improperly Stored Buds Start Turning Brown and Crumbly

-Note: Some people actually prefer the effects of wet-cured buds, which tend to be very smooth!
-However, buds that have turned brown are usually losing their overall potency and smell as time goes on.
+Note: Some people actually prefer the effects of wet-cured or very long-cured buds, which tend to be very smooth and offer unique smells, but can also cause buds to take on a mostly brown or tan appearance.
+In that case, buds should still “stay together” and not be crumbly.
+Although there are exceptions, usually buds that have turned brown are losing their overall potency and smell as time goes on.

 How to Store Cannabis Properly (so it lasts for years!)

 If you grow a lot of cannabis at once, you may want to store it so that it lasts until your next harvest!
-Some growers only harvest once a year (especially outdoor growers) and may need their bud to last until the next year!
+Some growers only harvest once a year (especially outdoor growers) and may need their bud to last until the next fall harvest!